lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 > - Automatic track, clip, scene naming / coloring
 > - Validator code that can detect different kind of set configuration "errors" (routings, volumes, unused devices etc)
 > - A tool to bounce session to arrangement
+> - Tools to split and crop whole scenes
 > - A few other tools that can be found in the action_groups folder

 <br><br>